My Intuitive eating Story + Journey

 My twin sister and I both struggled with our weight and perpetually worried about our bellies being ‘too much’.
 That moment haunted me for a long while, but since I’ve gotten older, I’ve learned to accept it and him.

 I also remember feeling like there was something wrong with me.
-How can everyone else in my life feel normal around food and feel confident in their own skin without feeling the urge to “change” or go in a “diet”?
+How can everyone else in my life feel normal around food and feel confident in their own skin without feeling the urge to “change their bodies” or go in a “diet”?

-Everyday, I was surrounded by ten (yes, the number 10) other nutritionists, too.
+Everyday, I was surrounded by ten other nutritionists.
 You know how hard it is to sit in a lunch room filled with nutritionists?

-I remember being on a ‘low carb diet’ then.
+I was on a very ‘low carb diet’ then.
 I probably had about 10 grams of carbs a day and with that, very little fiber.
 This “diet” didn’t last too long and it is what landed me into the ER.

 It was difficult for me to wrap my head around the ER doc telling me what to eat and what to change about my diet, when I knew exactly what needed to change: I needed real food.